 Creed murders Saya simply for the humanizing influence she has on Train.
 And after suffering a nasty injury that might have made people sympathize with him, he then tries to turn Sven into a mindless monster.

 When facing down Sven, Torneo is all ready to use a nanotech drug on Eve to force her to become a mindless killing machine.
 Train shoots it out of his hand to stop him.

 Strawman Has a Point: Baldor isn't always wrong.
 In particular, his attitude towards dealing with Kyoko is pretty justified given her previous behaviour.
-We're supposed to cheer for Train, who manages to miraculously reform her through The Power of Friendship / The Power of Love, but it's really hard to disagree with Baldor's "just kill her" attitude given all the deaths she's been responsible for up until to point.
+We're supposed to cheer for Train, who manages to miraculously reform her through The Power of Friendship / The Power of Love, but it's really hard to disagree with Baldor's "just kill her" attitude given that all the deaths she's been responsible for up to that point showed she is dangerous.

 Unfortunate Implications: The only obviously gay or bisexual character in this series is The Big Bad, something that can be easily taken the wrong way.
 That said, there are a few upsides to Creed' portrayal: he nicely subverts the "gay men are wimps" stereotype despite being extremelycampy, is not a pedophile (he and Train are actually around the same age, Creed actually being younger than Train by a few months), and in his own warped way, is very loyal to the person he's interested in.
 He's depraved in the sense of "gay and evil", not "evil because he's gay."

 As an aside, it's also worth noting that his love for Train is actually one of his only redeeming qualities.
 The only time he ever cries is actually over Train, and the only possibility of a Heel-Face Turn for him was because of his admiration and weighing of Train's words.